 This may change reporting for established Survey Templates.
 Previous data for that question will remain under the original question key name, while new response data will live in the "comment" field.

 Most often, the error lies in a blank field.
 If using logic to customize what Contacts see based on Custom Data Fields or ratings, click through your logic headings to find the specific error message.

 If logic is based off of a previous List Question, deleting one of the options will produce an error in the corresponding follow-up question.

 This error will also occur if a previously used Custom Data Field is deleted.

 Now you've had a chance to see the tools that are available in our new Conversation Builder, give it a try!
 Remember, the Preview tool in the top right is your best friend in the survey building process.
-If you have any additional questions, feel free to click that conversation bubble in the bottom right corner for help, or you can reach out to your Customer Success Manager.
+If you have any additional questions, feel free to click that Question Mark in the bottom right corner for help, or you can reach out to your Customer Success Manager.